The Tier-1 Supplier Problem

 Why One Anchor Client Is a Fuse, Not a Foundation

 In November 2008, General Motors cut production schedules by about 45%.
-The shock rolled straight into its tier-1 supplier base within weeks.
+The shock rolled into its tier-1 supplier base within weeks.
 American Axle & Manufacturing had been pulling around 75% of its revenue from GM for years, and when GM retreated, the company lost its footing inside a single quarter.
-Dana Incorporated had recently emerged from a 2006 Chapter 11 when its order book collapsed all over again.
-Both were billion-dollar firms with thousands of engineers on the payroll, and both had the same flaw: one single customer.
-Every solo operator runs into a version of the same problem sooner or later, and I’ve caught it in my own books twice without much confidence I’d spot it cleanly a third time.
-Peter Drucker wrote in The Practice of Management (1954) that the purpose of a business is to create a customer, and he meant that in the plural because a single customer is a lease with extra steps and fewer tenant protections.
+Dana Incorporated had emerged from a 2006 Chapter 11 only to watch its order book collapse all over again.
+Both were billion-dollar firms with thousands of engineers on the payroll, and both carried the same flaw: one customer.

 Feeling set